Jardo72/AWS-Sandbox/Lambda-Samples/README.md

 ```

 ### Receive SQS Messages
 The [sqs-recipient](./sqs-recipient.py) function is automatically triggered by an SQS queue (assumed you have deployed the functions via the above described CloudFormation template).
-It does not make any sense to invoke this function manually.
+Therefore, it does not make any sense to invoke this function manually.
+Instead, send message(s) to the SQS queue configured as the trigger for the function.